HigashiSan/Unity-Shader-Works/Volume Cloud/Theory Test/README.md

-Test 3D noise compute and raymarching.
+Some attempts, to test box raycast and noise generated use computeshader and also Henyey-Greenstein function.